valDEVid/valDEVid/README.md

 ## *About me*

-I am David Valverde Locubiche, a student of microcomputer systems and networks in Almería.
-Since I discovered my passion for programming, I have dedicated myself to self-training in the field of backend, complementing the knowledge acquired in the intermediate degree.
+I'm David Valverde Locubiche, a student of microcomputer systems and networks in Almería.
+Since I discovered my passion for programming, I've dedicated myself to self-training in the field of backend, complementing the knowledge acquired in the intermediate degree.
 I consider myself a curious, creative person with a desire to learn and improve.

 <br/><br/>

-I am a person who always seeks to improve my knowledge and skills.
+I'm a person who always seeks to improve my knowledge and skills.
 I like to research and learn on my own, but I also know how to listen and collaborate with others.
-I am not afraid of challenges or stressful situations, on the contrary, they motivate me to give my best.
+I'm not afraid of challenges or stressful situations, on the contrary, they motivate me to give my best.
 In addition, I am open to receiving feedback and suggestions to continue growing professionally.

 <br/><br/>